 - Closed-head injury and subsequent concussion

 - Fractured fibula

 Due to the nature of her injuries and extent of her medical bills, Catherine quickly realized she would benefit from hiring an attorney to represent her in a personal injury claim against the at-fault driver.
-After searching for attorneys in the Seattle area for help, Catherine decided to hire Davis Law Group.
+After searching for Seattle car accident attorneys for help, Catherine decided to hire Davis Law Group.

 Defendant Was Under The Influence

 Our initial investigation into everyone involved in the crash revealed that the at-fault driver was under the influence of intoxicating liquor at the time of the crash.
 Further investigation showed that the driver had been drinking heavily before the crash occurred, and that he registered a blood-alcohol level of .161 via a breath alcohol test taken at the scene of the collision.

 According to several incident reports filed by police officers, the defendant had trouble comprehending officers’ requests for identification and vehicle registration information at the scene.
 He was also unable to complete field sobriety tests and was arrested on suspicion of DUI and vehicular assault before being taken to jail.